-The forecast had predicted rain all day, but we woke to see patches of blue in the sky.
+The forecast was rain all day, but we woke to see patches of blue in the sky.
 And while the clouds didn’t clear, the day started rain-free.
-We had a good breakfast (I’m really going to miss these great holiday hotel breakfasts) from the wide choices at the hotel buffet, then , for a change, decided to separate and go do our own things for the first half of the day.
+We had a good breakfast (I’m really going to miss these great holiday hotel breakfasts) from the wide choices at the hotel buffet, then, for a change, decided to separate and go do our own things for the first half of the day.

 Carol did some shopping, and I took one of the free hotel bicycles and braved the Hoi An traffic to head for An Bang beach, 3km to the east.
 It was fun negotiating the flow of motorbikes, scooters, cars, and buses, and very easy on the long straight road past rice paddies to the coast—though the bike had no gears so I was constantly peddling at high speed.
 Sadly, I passed a motorbike accident on the way, the only one I saw in Vietnam.
-A prone form was being cradled in the arms of someone on the side of the road, but an ambulance had arrived.
+A prone form was being cradled in someone’s arms on the side of the road.
+An ambulance had arrived.
 Idiot tourists rubbernecked.

-After a while, and another stroll, I peddled back to Hoi An, taking a couple of detours along concrete paths that led into the rice paddies (and past garbage and a couple of dead rats).
+After a while, and another stroll, I peddled back to Hoi An, taking a couple of detours along concrete paths that led into the rice paddies (past garbage and a couple of dead rats).

 I met Carol at the main bridge in the old town, and as I approached her I stupidly attempted to show off and jump the low kerb.
 Instead the tyre slipped and over I went, bruising my wrist and fingers.
 I was very lucky to avoid worse injury—it was a very stupid thing to do.

 We strolled around looking for a place to eat, and finally settled on a table outside a place called Little Faifo; the food was excellent.